ruiyunkoh/project1/README.md

   e.
 Web application should also contain relevant information that pet owners may miss out. <br>

   ### 3.1.3 Wireframe and Five Planes of UI/UX
-  The project consists of mainly 2 pages: (i) Home page (ii) Map application, in order to provide users a wholistic view of this project.
+  The project consists of mainly 2 pages: (i) Home page (ii) Map application, in order to provide users a holistic view of this project.

   (i) Home Page
   <li> The Home Page features a clean interface, with the Navbar being used as the main navigator around the page using smooth scrolling behaviour.